 Tax reform has taken a big leap with the Tax Cuts and Jobs Act, which was officially signed into law by the President on Friday after passing in both the House and Senate last week.

 The final bill will result in significantly different tax returns for the 2018 tax year for many individuals and corporations.
-Noteworthy changes include a sharp reduction in the corporate tax rate, formation of new, lower tax brackets and elimination of certain deductions and credits.
+Noteworthy changes include a sharp reduction in the corporate tax rate, the formation of new, lower tax brackets and elimination of certain deductions and credits.
 Considering this, tax planning strategies will also need to be reevaluated for the coming year.
 To help clients, prospects and others understand the final tax bill and how it will impact them, Hanson & Co. has provided a summary of key changes below.

 Key Business Tax Changes